fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

 # Introduction

-An ehealth-message defines written communication comes in four flavours depending on the "category" of the message:
+An ehealth-message defines written communication and comes in four flavours depending on the "category" of the message:

 - __Message__: For sending messages from Patients, CareTeams (Practitioners), and Devices to Patients or CareTeams.